cedrickchee/awesome-wireguard/README.md

 - [wgzero](https://github.com/finzzz/wgzero) - Zero overhead wireguard setup.
 - [wg-make](https://github.com/tevino/wg-make) - A tool to help set up WireGuard based networks.
 Currently, it generates configurations for peers according to a single configuration file.
 - [onetun](https://github.com/aramperes/onetun) - A user-space WireGuard port-forwarder -- access ports running on peers in your WireGuard network from any device; without having to install WireGuard locally or without root access (no iptables configs).
 - [wireproxy](https://github.com/octeep/wireproxy) - A userspace WireGuard client that connects to a WireGuard peer, and exposes a SOCKS5 proxy.
+(Use cases: Setting up WG as a VPN requires special privilege.
+It tells the kernel to create a special network interface to handle WG connection.
+This can get messy if you do not have any special permission (i.e., root), if you do not have proper firewall configuration, or if you want to connect to multiple WG peers at once. wireproxy static tunneling is basically openssh `-D`, which supports SOCKS5 protocols.)

 ### Mesh Network